corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/app-upgrade-notes.md

 used as an `AbstractParty` but has an actual value that is one of `Party` or `AnonymousParty`.
 These subclasses implement `Destination`, while the superclass does not.
 Kotlin must pick a type for the variable, and so chooses the most specific ancestor of both `AbstractParty` and `Destination`.
 This is `Any`, which is not a valid type for use as an `AbstractParty` later.
-(For more information on `Destination`, see the [Changelog](../../../../../../en/platform/corda/4.4/open-source/changelog.md for Platform Version 5, or the KDocs for the interface
+(For more information on `Destination`, see the KDocs for the interface [here](../../../../../../en/api-ref/corda/4.5/open-source/kotlin/corda/net.corda.core.flows/-destination.html))
-[here](../../../../../../en/api-ref/corda/4.5/open-source/kotlin/corda/net.corda.core.flows/-destination.html))

 Note that this is a Kotlin-specific issue.
 Java can instead choose `? extends AbstractParty & Destination` here, which can later be used